NeoBitose/NeoBitose/README.md

 </p>

-Thank's for visiting my page
+Thank's for visiting my github

 <!--
 **NeoBitose/NeoBitose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.